Prediction, Consistency, Curvature: Representation Learning for Locally-Linear Control: Experiments

+Yet for simplicity, we choose the same latent cost as in RCE and E2C with fixed, tunable matrices $Q$ and $R$.}.
+Details of our implementations are specified in Appendix \ref{sec:nn_arch}.
+We report performance in the underlying system, specifically the percentage of time spent in the goal region\footnote{Another possible metric is the average distance to goal, which has a similar behavior.}.

-\begin{paragraph}{A Reproducible Experimental Pipeline} In order to measure reproducibility of the performance of each algorithm, we perform the following 2-step pipeline.
-For each control task and each algorithm, we (1) train $10$ models with independent random weights initialization, and (2) solve $10$ independent control tasks (we \textbf{do not} cherry-pick, but instead perform a total of $10 \times 10 = 100$ control tasks).
+\begin{paragraph}{A Reproducible Experimental Pipeline} In order to measure performance reproducibility, we perform the following 2-step pipeline.
+For each control task and algorithm, we (1) train $10$ models independently, and (2) solve $10$ control tasks per model (we \textbf{do not} cherry-pick, but instead perform a total of $10 \times 10 = 100$ control tasks).
 We report statistics averaged over \textbf{all} the tasks (in addition, we report the best performing model averaged over its $10$ tasks).
-In adopting a principled and statistically reliable evaluation pipeline, we also address a pitfall of the compared baselines where the best model needs to be cherry picked, and training variance was not reported.
+By adopting a principled and statistically reliable evaluation pipeline, we also address a pitfall of the compared baselines where the best model needs to be cherry picked, and training variance was not reported.

 \end{paragraph}